toitlang/jaguar/README.md

 go install github.com/toitlang/jaguar/cmd/jag@latest
 ```

-Next step is to let `jag` download and configure the Toit SDK and the associated tools for flashing
+Remember to add `$HOME/go/bin` to your `PATH`.
+Next step is to let `jag` download and configure
-the Jaguar application onto your ESP32:
+the Toit SDK and the associated tools for flashing the Jaguar application onto your ESP32:

 ``` sh
 jag setup